Contents:

 Where one of the above sub-domains is selected at the third level, registrants may then register a personalised name at the fourth level.

-Registrants may create sub-domains at levels above their personalised name - including at the fifth level, or higher - as a function of the DNS record hosting attached to the domain name, not as a domain name registration.
-For example, for the 'www' prefix for a domain name registered at the fourth level:
+Registrants may create sub-domains at levels above their personalised name - including at the fifth level, or higher - as a function of the DNS record hosting attached to their domain name, not as a domain name registration.
+For example, for the 'www' prefix:

 Please note